 The Company reports comprehensive income or loss in accordance with ASC 220 Comprehensive Income.
-Accumulated other comprehensive income or loss, included in the Company's consolidated balance sheets, includes foreign currency translation adjustments related to the Company's foreign operations, and unrealized holding gains and losses from available-for-sale marketable securities and investments.
-The Company presents the components of net income or loss and other comprehensive income or loss in its consolidated statements of comprehensive operations.
+Accumulated other comprehensive income or loss, included in the Company's consolidated balance sheets, includes foreign currency translation adjustments related to the Company's foreign operations, net deferred gains and losses on certain derivative instruments accounted for as cash flow hedges, and unrealized holding gains and losses from available-for-sale investments.
+The Company presents the components of net loss and other comprehensive income or loss, in its consolidated statements of comprehensive operations.